-b.
-When was your central heating system or partial central heating system installed? not sure c.
-Do you have a maintenance contract for the central heating system?
-No d.
-When was your maintenance agreement last renewed?
-(Please provide the month and year).
+B. When was your central heating system or partial central heating system installed?

+C. Do you have a maintenance contract for the central heating system?

 If you have answered yes, please give details of the company with which you have a maintenance agreement: